GE U30C

 Not to be outdone in the freight sector, GE produced a passenger version of the locomotive, the GE U30CG.
-The U30CG only sold six units for the Atchison, Topeka & Santa Fe Railroad.
+The U30CG only sold six units for the Atchison, Topeka & Santa Fe Railway.

 When most U30Cs were being retired due to old age and mechanical or electrical problems, General Electric initiated a rebuild program where older Universal Series locomotives would be upgraded with the latest technology and fuel-saving systems.
-GE would then strip the locomotive down to its frame and engine, and completely rebuild the locomotive with new components.
+GE would then strip the locomotive down to its frame and engine and completely rebuild the locomotive with new components.
 When completed, the unit would receive a new designation: GE C30-S7R (R for Rebuilt frame of traded-in locomotive).
-In the later years, the rebuild frame was discontinued, and a brand new frame would be used, re-designating the locomotive as GE C30-S7N (N for New frame).
+In the later years, the rebuild frame was discontinued, and a brand-new frame would be used, re-designating the locomotive as GE C30-S7N (N for New frame).
 The only external difference was a large vent on the fireman's side ahead of the engine compartment.
 The final variation came with the discontinued frame of the Universal series and instead, using GE C40-8 kits.
 This new model also featured a microprocessor, officially designating this locomotive as GE C30-S7NMP.

 A variant of the U20C export locomotive was known as the U30C.
 This version is unrelated to the U30C built for North America.